chihacknight/chihacknight.org/_posts/events/2022-04-19-alejandra-cancino.md

   - events
 links:
 title: "Cabrini Green: A History of Broken Promises"
 description: "Chicago is set to spend more than $2 billion transforming the city's most famous public housing complex, Cabrini Green.
 The transformation came with unkept promises of jobs, city contracts and homes for those forced from the neighborhood.
-We'll talk about the decades-long promises that never materialized and how the reporter tallied the cost to taxpayers."
+Alejandra Cancino will talk about her reporting on the decades-long promises that never materialized and the cost to taxpayers."
 speakers:
  - "Alejandra Cancino (She/Her/Ella), City Bureau's Deputy Editor"
 image: /images/events/489-CityBureauStaff.jpg